edgerun/faas-sim/doc/concepts/index.rst

 ..
 TODO: document the other concepts

-FunctionDeployment
+SimFunctionDeployment
 ------------------

-A FunctionDeployment is an instance of a Function with a concrete resource allocation and scaling policy configuration.
+A SimFunctionDeployment is an instance of a Function with a concrete resource allocation and scaling policy configuration.
 A deployment consists of multiple FunctionContainer instances and said configurations.

 FunctionContainer